Venomous Reptiles: Exploring Snake Anatomy and Bottom Fangs

 A Journey Through Time

 It’s enthralling to imagine these ancient reptiles and how their remarkable adaptations allowed them to thrive in diverse ecosystems.
-The intricate interplay of survival pressures and ecological niches sculpted the diverse array of venom delivery systems seen across modern-day snake species.
+The intricate interplay of survival pressures and ecological niches sculpted the diverse venom delivery systems across modern-day snake species.

 Furthermore, genetic studies have uncovered three identified mutations associated with the development of venom glands in snakes.
 These genetic insights provide a deeper understanding of the molecular underpinnings behind the evolution of venomous adaptations, offering a window into the complex interplay between genetic mutations and functional traits that have shaped modern snake species.